Vs. (Pearl Jam album): Track listing

+All lyrics are written by Eddie Vedder, except as noted.
+All music is written by Pearl Jam, except as noted.

 Reissue bonus material

 Vs. Tour bonus live CD

 Performed April 12, 1994, at the Orpheum Theater, Boston, MA.
 The penultimate show of the Vs. tour, this concert featured some songs from the upcoming follow-up album Vitalogy.
 The CD omits eight songs from the original performance: "State of Love and Trust", "Hard to Imagine", "Go", "Animal", "Alone", "Better Man", "Yellow Ledbetter", "I've Got a Feeling" (The Beatles cover).